Discussions Before Terminations Sample Clauses

 Discussions Before Terminations.
 12.1.1 Subject to the Workplace Relations Act 1996 or its successor, where the Employer has made a definite decision that the Employer no longer wishes the job the Employee has been doing done by anyone, and this is not due to the ordinary and customary turnover of labour and that decision may lead to termination of employment, the Employer shall hold discussions with the Employee(s) directly affected.
 12.1.2 The discussions shall take place as soon as is practicable after the Employer has made a definite decision which will invoke the provisions of 14.1.1 hereof and shall cover, inter alia, any reasons for the proposed terminations, measures to avoid or minimise the terminations and measures to mitigate any adverse effects of any terminations on the Employee(s) concerned.
 12.1.3 For the purposes of the discussion the Employer shall, as soon as practicable, provide in writing to the Employees concerned all relevant information about the proposed terminations including the reasons for the proposed terminations, the number and categories of Employees likely to be affected, and the number of workers normally employed and the period over which the terminations are likely to be carried out.
 Provided that the Employer shall not be required to disclose confidential information the disclosure of which would be inimical to the Employer's interests.

 Discussions Before Terminations.
-14.1.1 Where the Employer has made a definite decision that the Employer no longer wishes the job an Employee has been doing to be done by anyone and this is not due to the ordinary and customary turnover of labour and that decision may lead to termination of employment, the Employer will hold discussions with the Employees directly affected and with the relevant employee representative(s).
-14.1.2 These discussions will take place as soon as is practicable after the Employer has made a definite decision which will invoke clause 14.1.1 of this Agreement and will cover, inter alia, any reasons for the proposed terminations, measures to avoid or minimise the terminations and measures to mitigate any adverse effects of any terminations on the Employees concerned.
-14.1.3 For the purposes of the discussion the Employer will, as soon as practicable, provide in writing to the Employees concerned all relevant information about the proposed terminations including the reasons for the proposed terminations, the number and categories of Employees likely to be affected, and the number of workers normally employed and the period over which the terminations are likely to be carried out; provided that the Employer will not be required to disclose confidential information which would be inimical to the Company's interests.
+13.1.1 Where the Employer has made a definite decision that the Employer no longer wishes the job an employee has been doing done by anyone and this is not due to the ordinary and customary turnover of labour and that decision may lead to termination of employment, the Employer shall hold discussions with the employees directly affected and at the employees’ request, their representative.
+13.1.2 The discussions shall take place as soon as is practicable after the Employer has made a definite decision which will invoke the provisions of paragraph 13.1.1 and shall cover, inter alia, any reasons for the proposed terminations, measures to avoid or minimise the terminations and measures to mitigate any adverse effects of any terminations on the employees concerned.
+13.1.3 For the purposes of the discussion the Employer shall, as soon as practicable, provide in writing to the employees concerned and their representative(s) all relevant information about the proposed terminations including the reasons for the proposed terminations, the number and categories of employees likely to be affected, and the number of workers normally employed and the period over which the terminations are likely to be carried out.
+Provided that the Employer shall not be required to disclose confidential information the disclosure of which would be inimical to the Employer's interests.

 Discussions Before Terminations. (a) Where G4S has made a definite decision that leads to a redundancy situation and that decision may lead to termination of employment, G4S shall have discussions as soon as practicable with the employees directly affected and with their representatives.
 Discussions shall cover, among other things, the reasons for the proposed terminations, measures to avoid or minimise the terminations, and measures to mitigate the adverse effects of any terminations on the employees concerned. (b) For the purposes of discussion, G4S shall as soon as practicable provide in writing to the employees concerned and their representatives, all relevant information about the proposed terminations including the reasons for the proposed terminations, the number and categories of employees likely to be affected, and the number of workers normally employed and the period over which the terminations are likely to be carries out.
 Provided that G4S shall not be required to disclose confidential information the disclosure of which when looked at objectively, would be inimical to the G4S's interests.